 Tilt bed trailers are designed to perform secure shipping container delivery with direct placement on the ground at the drop-off location.

-They are ideal in the case of small businesses, private properties and other locations that do not have specialized forklifts or cranes to haul containers or remove them from the delivery vehicle.
-With a tilt bed trailer, container delivery planning will include the location, space and conditions in which the container will be placed.
-Because it will not be possible to move the container once it is down without equipment, it’s important to ensure that the surface and location is suitable for a storage container drop-off.
+They are ideal for small businesses, private properties, and other locations that do not have specialized forklifts or cranes to haul containers or remove them from the delivery vehicle.
+With a tilt bed trailer, container delivery planning will include the location, space, and conditions in which the container will be placed.
+Because it will not be possible to move the container once it is down without equipment, it’s essential to ensure that the surface and location are suitable for a storage container drop-off.

-Used Conex works with you to determine if a tilt bed container delivery is right for your needs.
-Tilt beds can haul 20ft shipping containers as well as 40ft shipping containers for sale of standard, high cube, and other variations.
-Because tilt bed delivery involves pulling the trailer out from underneath the container, this type of delivery method requires a minimum of 100ft straight line clearance.
-You will also need to decide which ways the doors will face prior to delivery, as this will determine how the container is loaded onto the trailer.
+Used Conex works with you to determine if a tilt bed container delivery suits your needs.
+Tilt beds can haul 20ft and 40ft shipping containers.
+Because tilt bed delivery involves pulling the trailer out from underneath the container, this delivery method requires a minimum of 100ft straight line clearance.
+You will also need to decide which ways the doors will face before delivery, as this will determine how the container is loaded onto the trailer.

-Before buying new shipping containers or used shipping containers for sale, it’s important to make sure the drop-off site is properly equipped to accommodate a container delivery.
-This includes having enough space to store a 20ft container or a 40ft container as well as enough area for delivery vehicles and other equipment to perform their duties safely and securely.
-You’ll also need to make sure that any limited-access locations have minimum height and width clearance for the truck, trailer, and shipping container before placing your order.
-Roads leading to your business location or private property will also need to accommodate truck and trailer clearance and must be suited for heavy vehicles in regards to road weight limits, road conditions, road grades, overhanging objects, and turning radiuses.
+Before buying new or used shipping containers, it’s important to ensure the drop-off site is adequately equipped to accommodate a container delivery.
+This includes having enough space to store a 20ft container or a 40ft container and enough area for delivery vehicles and other equipment to perform their duties safely and securely.
+You’ll also need to ensure that any limited-access locations have minimum height and width clearance for the truck, trailer, and shipping container before placing your order.
+Roads leading to your business location or private property will also need to accommodate truck and trailer clearance.
+They must be suited for heavy vehicles regarding road weight limits, road conditions, road grades, overhanging objects, and turning radiuses.

 At Used Conex, we’re here to help you prevent any delays or setbacks in your shipping container goals by being fully prepared ahead of time.
-From consultation to site inspection, we offer a range of services in helping you determine the optimal site and
+From consultation to site inspection, we offer a range of services to help you determine the optimal site and

 schedule for your storage container delivery.